The Transformative Influence of LLMs on Software Development & Developer Productivity: Related Works

-Moreover, the development of \ai{} tools and the task of predicting their behaviors pose significant challenges.
+Moreover, developing \ai{} tools and predicting their behaviors pose significant challenges.
 Unlike many traditional non-\ai{} systems, these \ai{} systems rely on complex deep learning-based transformer models, which are inherently difficult to assess.
 In traditional software development, we typically utilize deterministic test cases to evaluate against specific and predictable behaviors.
 However, given the nondeterministic nature of \llmsabr{}, testing them with such conventional deterministic test cases is a significant challenge and does not align well~\cite{ebert2023generative, yetistiren2022assessing}.

 Many of the earlier \apps{} come with a set of fixed interaction features.
-They limit the way a developer can use or interact with the \ai{} tools.
+They limit how a developer can use or interact with the \ai{} tools.
 These tools often lack the disambiguation and refinement of the query or action specified by a developer~\cite{mcnutt2023design}.
-To address these usability features, several leading \llm{} distributors have developed a chat-based counterpart such as Copilot X~\cite{copliotx}, Tabnine Chat~\cite{tabninechat} and Ghostwriter Chat~\cite{ghostwriterchat}.
-These chat-based systems provide developers with more independence in refining the goal and utilizing code context.
+To address these usability features, several leading \llm{} distributors have developed a chat-based counterpart such as Copilot X~\cite{copliotx}, Tabnine Chat~\cite{tabninechat} and Cursor~\cite{cursor}.
+These chat-based systems provide developers more independence in refining the goal and utilizing code context.

 Another key aspect identified in prior studies is understanding the dynamics between human and \ai{} collaborations.
 There appears to be a diverse range of opinions among researchers and end users on this matter.
-Subsequent sections will further explain the pros and cons of AI pair programmers in some key domains of software development.
+Subsequent sections will further explain the pros and cons of AI pair programmers in some key software development domains.